sogastudio-prog/SDPRO/docs/system-lifecycle-overview.md

 ## 2. Quote

-System-generated offer in response to a Lead.
+A Quote is first created as an internal draft in response to a Lead.

+The tenant must approve, adjust, or reject it.

+Only an approved quote may be presented to the lead.

+Rules:
-- No pricing logic exposed
+- no pricing logic exposed before presentation
-- Generated once per decision cycle
+- generated once per decision cycle
-- Multiple quotes must be prevented via idempotency
+- multiple active quotes must be prevented by idempotency

---- >>>>>>>>>>>>>> Tenant muust approve before quote is presentedd to lead
+- only one presented quote may be active per lead

 ## 3. Authorization